mastanley13/va-course-ghl/documents/06_Module_Opportunities.md

 10) Opportunities help reporting by: **tracking deal progress and values** ✅

 ## Lab assignment (evidence required)
-1) Create pipeline `Sales - Advertisers`
+**Goal:** Build Sales + Fulfillment pipelines for the Ace Web Agency scenario.
-2) Create pipeline `Fulfillment - Sign Orders`
+1) Create pipelines: `Sales - Web Projects` and `Fulfillment - Projects` (use Advertisers/Sign Orders variant if keeping golf context).
-3) Create 2 test opportunities and move them through 3 stages.
+2) Add stages: Sales → New Lead, Demo Scheduled, Proposal Sent, Closed Won/Lost (via status).
+Fulfillment → Onboarded, Work In Progress, Completed (outcome via status).
-Evidence:
+3) Enter test opportunities: Add at least one card per pipeline with value and contact (e.g., John Doe).
+Place one Sales card in New Lead and one directly in Proposal Sent.
-- screenshots of both pipelines with stage names visible
+4) Move stages: Drag the Sales card through Demo Scheduled → Proposal Sent; set status Won or Lost.
+Move the Fulfillment card from Onboarded → Work In Progress and mark Completed.
-- screenshot of an opportunity card showing value + assigned owner
+5) Stale trigger write-up: Identify one stage to watch (e.g., Proposal Sent > 7 days) and describe the Stale Opportunity trigger you would configure.
-Rubric: Pass if pipelines exist and stages match spec.
+Evidence: Screenshots of both pipeline boards with stages visible, one opportunity detail showing value/contact/status, and the written stale-trigger note.
+Rubric: Pass if pipelines/stages follow the scenario names, test cards exist in both, and the stale-trigger plan is present.

 ## Relatable metaphor — “Factory Assembly Line”
 Opportunities are the assembly line for deals.
 Each stage is a workstation; if parts pile up at one station, the whole line slows.